The local Turnpike Property in Mean Field Control and Games with quadratic Hamiltonian: Introduction

 We now state the main results.
 The crucial assumption is that we are given a stationary state $(\bar u, \bar m)$, that is a (classical) solution to~\eqref{statsys}, satisfying the following properties (note that $\bar m$ is everywhere positive). \begin{itemize} \item [\Sp] $\bullet$ \, The identity $D\bar m = -\bar m D\bar u $ holds on $\Omega$, \\ $\bullet$ \, $\bar m$ satisfies a Poincar\'e inequality with constant $C_P > 0$, i.e.

 $\bullet$ \, there exists $\eta \in (0,1)$ such that

 for all $\mu \in L^1(\Omega) \cap L^\infty(\Omega)$ such that $\int_{\Omega} \mu(x) \di x = 0$, $\mu/\bar m \in W^{1,2}(\bar m \di x)$, $\mu/\bar m \in L^\infty(\Omega)$. \end{itemize} While the first two points are generally expected to be true, the third one is way more delicate.
 This is a sort of second-order positivity condition.
 A thorough description of its derivation, meaning and role in our analysis will be given in Section \ref{sdisc}.
 We anticipate here that \Sp can be also seen as the positivity of a certain ``principal eigenvalue'' for the linearized stationary system, as described in Remark \ref{firsteigrmk}.
 This is stronger than the notion of stable solution explored in \cite{BLS25, BriCar17}, where, in some sense, it is required that zero is not an eigenvalue.
 Note in particular that \cite{BriCar17} focuses on the nondegeneracy properties of the linearized time-dependent problem.
 Heuristically, what we do here is to show how to transfer the nondegeneracy properties of the linearized \textit{stationary} problem to stability properties of the time-dependent one, uniformly with respect to the time horizon.
+Several examples of stationary solutions exhibiting such nondegeneracy properties, beyond the usual monotonicity settings, are given below, see Remarks \ref{generic}, \ref{localLLrmk} and Example \ref{exg}.

-Our first result is an \textit{a priori} estimate on solutions to the MFG system; in particular, it states that if we are given a solution $(u,m)$ which satisfies the (exponential) turnpike property around $(\bar u, \bar m)$, under some smallness assumptions on $m(0)-m_0$ and $u(T)-u_T$, then it is possible to improve it.
+The first result is technical, but crucial to develop what follows.
+It is an \textit{a priori} estimate on solutions to the MFG system describing a contractivity property; in particular, it states that if we are given a solution $(u,m)$ that is $\eps$-close to the stationary solution $(\bar u, \bar m)$ (in terms of a suitable weighted in time sup-norm), then it has to be in fact $\frac\eps2$-close to $(\bar u, \bar m)$, at least if the initial/final condition $(m(0), u_T)$ is close enough to $(\bar m, \bar u)$.

 \begin{thm} Assume that \Sp holds.
 Let $(u,m)$ and $(\bar u,\bar m)$ be (classical) solutions to \eqref{dynsys} and \eqref{statsys} respectively, such that